autometrics-dev/autometrics-go/README.md

 	defer shutdown(nil)
 ```

-Everything in `BuildInfo` is optional.
-It will add relevant information on the
-metrics for better intelligence.
 You can use any string variable whose value is
 injected at build time by `ldflags` for example, or use environment variables.

 > **Note**